mikepultz/netdns2/README.md

     $r->tls_context = [ 'verify_peer' => false, 'verify_peer_name' => false ];

-For more details, see the [SSL Context Options](https://www.php.net/manual/en/context.ssl.php) documentation.
+For more details, see the <a href="https://www.php.net/manual/en/context.ssl.php" target="_blank">SSL Context Options</a> documentation.

 ### <a name="doh"></a>DNS over HTTP (DoH)

-DNS over HTTP (DoH) is supported since v2.0, and requires the [cURL](https://www.php.net/manual/en/book.curl.php) extension.
+DNS over HTTP (DoH) is supported since v2.0, and requires the <a href="https://www.php.net/manual/en/book.curl.php" target="_blank">cURL</a> extension.

 To enable DoH, simple pass name server values as URLs instead of IP addresses, for example: